Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Proof of the upper bound for

-\end{theorem} \end{widetext} We derive the upper bound for $\ell_2$-distance-based learning by reducing it to the previously established upper bound for $\ell_\infty$-distance-based learning.
-The key ingredient is the standard norm inequality: for any $\vb*{x} \in \mathbb{R}^d$,
+\end{theorem} \end{widetext} We derive the upper bound for \(\ell_2\)-distance-based learning by reducing the problem to the previously established upper bound for \(\ell_\infty\)-distance-based learning.
+The key observation is the standard norm inequality: for any \(\vb*{x}\in\mathbb{R}^d\),

-Applying this inequality to the MLE estimation error vector $\vb*{\Delta}^{\mathrm{ML}}$, we obtain \begin{widetext}
+Applying this inequality to the MLE estimation error vector \(\vb*{\Delta}^{\mathrm{ML}}\), we obtain \begin{widetext}

-\end{widetext} where the inequalities directly from Eq.~\eqref{mlboundupper}.
-Compared to the $\ell_\infty$ case, the definitions of the threshold $\tau_{-}$ and the good event $\mathcal{E}$ are modified to account for the norm conversion factor $d^{1/2}$.
+\end{widetext}} where the inequalities follow directly from Eq.~\eqref{mlboundupper}.
+Compared with the \(\ell_\infty\) case, the definitions of the threshold \(\tau_{-}\) and the good event \(\mathcal{E}\) are modified to incorporate the norm-conversion factor \(d^{1/2}\).
 Specifically, we define

 and